-To remain in the Honors Program, Honors students, as academic leaders on the campus, must maintain the highest standards of academic integrity and quality.
-In order to graduate from the Honors Program, Honors students must achieve a cumulative grade point average of 3.5.
-As is expected of all Florida Southern College students, Honors students will not commit any acts of academic dishonesty, such as cheating or plagiarizing.
+To remain in the Honors Program, honors students, as academic leaders on the campus, must maintain the highest standards of academic integrity and quality.
+To graduate from the Honors Program, honors students must achieve a cumulative grade point average of 3.5.
+As is expected of all Florida Southern College students, honors students will not commit any acts of academic dishonesty, such as cheating or plagiarizing.
 Should a student in the Honors Program be found guilty of Honor Code violations, the student will be permanently suspended from the Honors Program and liable for other sanctions.
-Contact the Honors Program Director (Dr. Erica Bernheim) for further information.
+Contact the Honors Program director for further information.